Dr Carrie (chiropractor) and the method to her madness [aka magic]

 Many parents are surprised to hear that movement is the base of brain development - and if your baby hasn’t achieved their milestones within an appropriate age (and is therefore moving correctly), this can flow on to other learning and behavioural difficulties.

-primitive and neonatal reflexes are supposed to integrate at appropriate times.
+Primitive and neonatal reflexes are supposed to integrate at appropriate times.

 These reflexes serve a purpose in your baby’s brain and body development.